 - Build in the purpose (the ‘WHY’) by attaching the activity to a community aspiration, global goal or CSR cause.

 - Align the reward to the spirit and occasion.
 This is a big one, so let’s look into this aspect in greater detail in the next paragraph.

-5. Plan Incentives Inuitively arount the Princiles of Scientific Reward Design
+5. Plan Incentives Intuitively around the Principles of Scientific Reward Design

-Your audiences and fans probably come across several brand campaigns and messaging luring them to participate in a sweepstakes or contest in exchange for a ‘cool goodie’, or urging them to make a purchase against a prize.
+Your audiences and fans probably come across several brand campaigns and messaging luring them to participate in sweepstakes or contests in exchange for a ‘cool goodie’, or urging them to purchase a prize.
 Given their limited time and attention span, how do you fire their imagination and stand out from the competition?
 The trick lies in a great ‘Reward Design’.
-This is the X-Factor that can upset all calculation - from common sense to ‘data driven business intelligence’, and turn the equation in your favour.
+This is the X-Factor that can upset all calculations - from common sense to ‘data-driven business intelligence, and turn the equation in your favour.
 Reward Design is a concept most organizations ignore or underestimate, and end up paying the price.